looker-open-source/sdk-codegen/docs/byosdk.md

 When the codegen project began, there was one method of authenticating for Looker API requests, which was providing the API credentials `client_id` and `client_secret` to the API. `AuthSession` is commonly the name of this class.
-Due to the complexities of Node vs. Browser implementations and authentication methods, the reference implementation for the Typescript SDK is called [`NodeSession`](/packages/sdk-rtl/src/nodeSession.ts) but for this document we'll pretend it's called `AuthSession`.
+Due to the complexities of Node vs. Browser implementations and authentication methods, the reference implementation for the TypeScript SDK is called [`NodeSession`](/packages/sdk-rtl/src/nodeSession.ts) but for this document we'll pretend it's called `AuthSession`.

 Recent (Looker 7.6 and above) API implementations additionally offer an OAuth authentication flow for API calls.
 Both